SuperSayf/space-crusader/README.md

 - Controller functionality has been implemented.

 Blender Usage: Take into account the utilization of Blender for modeling and texturing.
 - Each and every model in the game has been created using Blender.
+As well as notably the Spaceship explosion when you die was done in Blender as well, Sayfullah broke the spaceship into smaller segments and made it expand out when you die.

 Explosions: Evaluate the implementation of explosive elements within the game.
 - Explosions are implemented when the spaceship collides with an asteroid and when the spaceship collides with a   non-objective item such as black holes, planets and the sun.